elastic/ml-cpp/README.md

 .\set_env.bat
 ```

-* Run `cmake -B cmake-build-release --config Release` to generate the build system under the `cmake-build-release` directory (the `--config Release` option may be omitted on Linux and Mac).
+* Run `cmake -B cmake-build-relwithdebinfo` to generate the build system under the `cmake-build-relwithdebinfo` directory (the `--config RelWithDebInfo` option may be omitted on Linux and Mac).
-* Run `cmake --build cmake-build-release` to build the libraries and the executables for the project.
+* Run `cmake --build cmake-build-relwithdebinfo --config RelWithDebInfo` to build the libraries and the executables for the project (the `--config RelWithDebInfo` option may be omitted on Linux and Mac).
 This may take some time, to speed up the build you can tell `cmake` to perform a parallel build using the `-j` (jobs) option. e.g.
 ```
-cmake --build cmake-build-release -j 7
+cmake --build cmake-build-relwithdebinfo -j 7
 ```

 * To build and run the unit tests run `cmake --build cmake-build-release -t test`.
 Again this can be sped up somewhat by using the `-j` option. e.g.
 ```
-cmake --build cmake-build-release -t test -j 7
+cmake --build cmake-build-relwithdebinfo -t test -j 7
 ```

 ## Running